Traveling to Brazil and looking for the best beaches in Florianópolis? Here’s a hand-picked list to keep you busy during your vacation!

 Beaches in Florianópolis

-Florianópolis, or Floripa for locals, is the capital of Santa Catarina State.
+Florianópolis, or Floripa for close friends, is the capital of Santa Catarina State.
 The city is located on Santa Catarina Island and is connected to the mainland by a bridge.

 Beyond that, smaller islands compose the striking scenery of this “magical island.”